ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 The maximum number of characters that can be used in the `"script"` attribute of the JSON input is limited to 4096 chars.

-### Example of the script hosted in an Github repository
+### Example of the script hosted in an GitHub repository

 ```
 "script": {